 evidence of the existence of an employer-based advisory committee.

-A provider must submit the required program and student information requested by TWC, as specified in the ETP Reporting Requirements .
+A provider must submit the required program and student information requested by TWC, through the ETP management system.
 However, some data may not be required from new training programs that have never had students.

-Program performance must meet or exceed TWC-required standards shown in the table below.
+Program performance must meet (not less than 90 percent of the standard) or exceed TWC-required standards shown in the table below.

 ETP Minimum Performance Standards for Initial and Continuing Eligibility: